 COBS came to Canada in 2003 after a successful start in Australia, and there are now over 90 stores here, including ten in Calgary, with two more on the way.

 Good news, folks.
 The tasty whole grain breads at COBS are the real deal, by which I mean that the first ingredient is whole grain whole wheat, so you’ll get more than of that than anything else.
-Additionally, COBS breads have no added sugar or preservatives, and they’re baked fresh daily.
+Additionally, COBS breads have no added sugar and they’re baked fresh daily.

 Also, because I truly care about you, I’ve tried all of the breads I’m recommending below and can assure you that they’re delicious.